bikaylee/Jump-Jump/docs/status.md

 $$n:$$ the number of platforms <br><br>

 #### Action Space
-Our action space is a new implementation based on transpose to achieve the action of projectile motion of jumping.
+Our action space is a new implementation based on teleport to achieve the action of projectile motion of jumping.
 Here are the equations we used for constant gravitational acceleration: <br><br>

 ##### Classical Mechanics
 $$